neilmartin83/terraform-jamfpro-starter/README.md

 - Automatically fetches app metadata from App Store
 - Downloads app icons for Self Service
 - Supports VPP assignment
+- Uses `for_each` in a single file for standardized apps
+- See `microsoft-office.tf` for examples

 #### **Packages Module**

 - Packages are uploaded from `support-files/` directory
-- Managed via `for_each` with variable list
+- Managed via `for_each` with variable list of package filenames
-- Consider using external package management for production

 ## 📐 Naming Conventions